 - 4.19 Original panelled timber doors can still be seen on many of the properties.
 Earlier buildings tend to have doors of six panels and later doors of four panels, with bolection mouldings and painted in a variety of colours, sometimes with fine ironwork such as knockers and letter plates.
 Rectangular transoms are common.
 Georgian and early Victorian doors tend to be solid.
 The Queen Anne Revival doors are highly decorative with glazed panels.
 Some of the Arts & Crafts houses have excellent original timber doors with ornamental hinges simulating a medieval style.
 Regrettably ill-considered modern doors can be found across the area.
-These generally which lack the grace and refinement of the historic originals. - 4.20 Many door cases take the form of pilasters flanking the entrance and carting an entablature.
-Some are flat to the façade, some project slightly (no. 66 and 68 Park Hill).
-No. 70 Park Hill is unusual because its porch is contained within an ornate two storey rear return. - 4.21 Many houses in the conservation area are approached up imposing flights of steps.
+These generally which lack the grace and refinement of the historic originals. - 4.20 Many door cases take the form of pilasters flanking the entrance and carrying an entablature.
+Some are flat to the façade, - 4.21 Many of the houses the conservation area are approached up imposing flights of steps.
 Where original steps remain, they are of plain buff stone and much worn.
 Most have been replaced with concrete steps or coated with asphalt.
 Some have been tiled or over-clad to ill effect.